 - an origin rule may specify manufacture from materials at a certain stage of production, for example manufacture from yarn, if you manufacture using materials at or before the specified stage (for example yarn or pre yarn) then the rule will be met automatically

-Find further information on supplier’s declarations.
+Find more information on suppliers’ declarations.

 Easements for businesses

-Bilateral cumulation and supplier’s statements
+Bilateral cumulation and suppliers’ declarations

-For example, where a product has obtained its originating status through cumulating production carried out in the EU on non-originating materials, the exporter of those goods must obtain a declaration from the supplier of those materials.
+For example, where a product has obtained its originating status through cumulating production carried out in the EU on non-originating materials, the exporter of those goods must get a declaration from the supplier of those materials.

 Where the exported product has obtained its originating status through the cumulation of originating materials, the exporter must hold a statement on origin from the supplier based in the EU.

-2.2.6 Record keeping requirements for a statement on origin
+Record keeping requirements for a statement on origin

 In both cases, these records can be stored in an electronic format.

-A statement on origin can be made to cover to cover multiple shipments of identical products supplied to a customer under the same contract over a 12-month period instead of separate statements for each individual consignment.
+A statement on origin can be made to cover to cover multiple shipments of identical products supplied to a customer under the same contract over a 12-month period, instead of separate statements for each individual consignment.

 A statement on origin for multiple shipments of identical products may be used as a basis for preferential tariff treatment only for those import declarations that are accepted on or between the start date and the end date indicated in the statement.

 A statement on origin for multiple shipments must be withdrawn by the exporter if the conditions for its use are no longer fulfilled.
 The withdrawal must be documented in connection with the original statement on origin for multiple shipments.
-Once the withdrawal is documented, a new statement on origin must be made out if the delivered products are again originating products.
+Once the withdrawal is documented, a new statement on origin must be completed if the delivered products are again originating products.

-2.3 Applying for preference using importer’s knowledge
+Applying for preference using importer’s knowledge

-- Article ORIG.4 (page 28) Cumulation of origin
+- Article 40 (page 56) – cumulation of origin

-- Article ORIG.21 (page 35) Importer’s knowledge
+- Article 58 (page 74) – importer’s knowledge

-- Article ORIG.22 (page 35) Record-keeping requirements
+- Article 59 (page 75) – record-keeping requirements

 ‘Importer’s knowledge’ is an option that allows the importer to claim preferential tariff treatment based on their own knowledge about the originating status of imported products.
 It can be used as an alternative to a statement on origin provided by the exporter.

-Such information might include:
+The information could include:

 - a brief description of the production process